Posted by Simon Elliman, Partner

 Response of our client given on the Today Programme:

 James, the father of one of my clients, whose claim was settled recently for approximately £6 million, spoke with BBC Radio 4’s Today programme and described his son’s quadriplegic cerebral palsy, caused as a result of negligent medical care.
 He explained that his son’s life is “as good as we can make it…much better than it would otherwise be”.
 Responding to a question on the need for damages he stated: “We wouldn’t have to do what we have done if the standards of services were better.”

 He confirmed he didn’t bring the claim for punitive reasons or for fun, commenting ” We were very lucky with our Solicitors Withy King, that’s what they deal with.”
 When asked if the claim made a difference to maternity care he said: “In our case yes it did, the hospital have put in other measures, as it was so bad that they couldn’t read the CTG trace, the monitor in rooms with mother and baby are streamed into another room, with staff looking solely at the CTG trace and they can intervene if they need to.”
 I was very proud to be able to represent James’ son and make a real difference to the life of him and his family.

 The statistics provided in the audit report certainly make for concerning reading, but it’s imperative that these issues are aired and discussed so that they can be addressed.
-Where there is poor maternity care, the effects on the mothers and babies involved can be devastating, and the outcomes which we see for our clients and their families are heart breaking; the NHS care services to support families with disabled children are wholly inadequate and cannot provide for children with cerebral palsy as they require, and so when severe outcomes occur it is necessary for families to bring medical negligence claims for birth injuries or for an injury to mother – so that compensation can be received for injury.
+Where there is poor maternity care, the effects on the mothers and babies involved can be devastating, and the outcomes which we see for our clients and their families are heart breaking; the NHS care services to support families with disabled children are wholly inadequate and cannot provide for children with cerebral palsy as they require.
+When severe outcomes, therefore occur, it is necessary for families to bring medical negligence claims for birth injuries or for an injury to mother – so that compensation can be received for injury.